peterhinch/micropython-mqtt/mqtt_as/esp32_gateway/README.md

 This module is under development.
 The API may change.
 Areas under discussion and not currently supported:
- 1. Support for access points with non-fixed WiFi channel numbers.
+ 1. ESPNow message encryption.
- 2. ESPNow message encryption.
+ 2. Gateway status reporting.

- 3. Gateway status reporting.
+Support for AP's with variable channel numbers is implemented but not yet documented.

 # 2. Files